patclaffey/docker_jupyter/README.md

 # Jupyter Notebook in a Docker Container
 This project installs and runs Jupyter Notebook with Python 3.4 in a Docker container.
 Also installed are the Python matplotlib and pandas packages for data visualization and analysis.
-A sample data set and notebook is to provided to verify the install - and to demo the use of Jupyter for data analysis.
+A sample data set and notebook is provided to verify the install - and to demo the use of Jupyter for data analysis.

 Jupyter in a container must run in public mode over an SSL connection - even on a private network.
 This complicates the Jupyter setup as the Docker image must contain a public key file.